SAP/abap-cleaner/docs/rules/AddToEtcRule.md

 This rule requires a NetWeaver version >= 7.54.
 For older syntax, the statements can be replaced with a = a \+ ... etc. \(see options\)

+This rule is part of the **essential** profile, as it is explicitly demanded by the [Clean ABAP Styleguide](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md).

 ## References

 * [Clean ABAP Styleguide: Prefer functional to procedural language constructs](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md#prefer-functional-to-procedural-language-constructs)